tradle/why-hypercore/FAQ.md

 ### How is Hypercore different from ScuttleButt (SSB)?

-- SSB is a peer-to-peer network for streaming feeds of JSON objects.
-Its primary data-structure is the "feed."
+[Secure Scuttlebutt (SSB)](https://en.wikipedia.org/wiki/Secure_Scuttlebutt) is a peer-to peer communication protocol, mesh network, and self-hosted social media ecosystem.
+Hypercore has been growing towards a more generic model of structured data (file systems, databases) synchronized over many devices.

+- **Durability**.
+Each user hosts their own content and the content of the peers they follow, which provides fault tolerance.
+Same as with Hypercore.
+- **Availability**.
+It suffers from less than 100% availability, since peers are not always online.
+This is similar to Hypercore.
+Always-on seeding nodes are needed.
+- **Integrity**.
+Messages are digitally signed and added to an append-only list of messages published by an author, like Hypercore.
+It ensures content is not tempered with as it is propagated through the network, like Hypercore.
+- **Consistency**.
+Data is distributed with a simple read-only eventual consistency, like Hypercore.
-- SSB is not suited for streaming, as it does not have a sparse data structure (enabled in Hypercore by Merkle trees, while SSB uses linked lists).
+- **Streaming**.
+SSB is not well suited for streaming, as it does not have a sparse data structure (enabled in Hypercore by Merkle trees, while SSB uses linked lists).
 - SSB uses a gossip protocol to sync data between peers.
-It does not automate peer discovery for a given dataset (e.g. via DHT) so topology must be manually managed.
+It does not automate peer discovery for a given dataset (e.g. via DHT), so topology must be manually managed.
 Hypercore uses a DHT to automate discovery of peers for exchanging of data.
-- SSB is primarily focused on social media applications.
-Hypercore has been growing towards a more generic model of structured data (file systems, databases) spread and synchronized over many devices.

 ### How is Hypercore different from IPFS?